scharlottej13/dask-blog/_posts/2021-12-15-dask-fellow-reflections.md

 A major piece of work earlier this year was introducing high level graphs for array slicing and array overlap operations.
 That is a big effort requiring a lot of ongoing work.
 [PR #8467](https://github.com/dask/dask/pull/8467) tackles one of the next steps for this work.

+**Find objects function for dask-image**

+I implemented a `find_objects` function for `dask-image` in [PR #240](https://github.com/dask/dask-image/pull/240).
+This implementation does not need to know the maximum label number ahead of time, a subtantial improement over the previous attempt.
+This is a major step forward, because it removes a major blocker to introducing scikit-image like `regionprops` functionality.

 **Blogposts**

 Dask blogposts published between September through to December 2021 include: